 I’ve often wondered aloud how things would have been different if his parents hadn’t insisted that he work during high school.
 And our different philosophies, based on how we were raised, has caused some friction between us as we’ve tried to work out what’s best for our teens.

+Should our son get a job?
+How many hours should a teenager work?
 It’s hard to find a common ground when we both feel our parents made the right choice.
 I appreciate that my parents protected me from the adult realities of paying bills and demanding bosses for as long as they could.
 And my husband is grateful that he learned customer service skills, as well as what financial independence feels like, early on.

 We’re realizing there is no one right choice when it comes to raising teens.